MehmetBerkayC/Hurry-Up-Louis/README.md

 Hurry Up Louis is a short Adventure game where player controls the actions of a fish named Louis that is late for work.

 ## <p align="center">*Once an Unfinished Prototype 09.04.2024*</p>
-Made for a 7 days Game Jam called "FishFest" in collaboration with [Abdullah Dedeoğlu](https://github.com/abdullahdedeoglu) and [Çağatay Ateş](https://github.com/AgeOfTheHorseMoon)
+Made for the 7 days Game Jam "FishFest" in collaboration with [Abdullah Dedeoğlu](https://github.com/abdullahdedeoglu) and [Çağatay Ateş](https://github.com/AgeOfTheHorseMoon)

 ## <p align="center">*Now a Polished Demo*</p>
 Finally had time to polish the faulty game systems and fix the bugs present in the prototype, I still don't think my focus will be on expanding and continuing this demo but nice to see mistakes I've made previously.